Mumbai rains trends on Twitter as cyclone Maha fizzles out

 Although no casualties were reported during the downpour that began late on Thursday night, low-lying areas in the districts witnessed water-logging, a DDMC report stated.
 According to the report, seashore villages of Dahanu, Chinchani, Boisar, Safale and Kelve in Palghar district received heavy showers.

 In the last 24 hours ending 8.30 am, Thane recorded 59.94 mm rainfall, taking the season's total to 4,565.10 mm.
 Thane and Palghar district administrations had stepped up preparedness in the wake of cyclonic storm 'Maha' that weakened into a depression in the Arabian Sea, off Gujarat coast.
-The Palghar district administration had already ordered closure of educational institutions between November 6 and 8.
+The Palghar district administration had already ordered the closure of educational institutions between November 6 and 8.